 All States and Territories in Australia have laws about reporting health conditions that might affect a person's ability to drive safely.
-These laws have been created to protect public safety.
+These laws have been created to protect public safety and are summarised in Appendix 3 of Assessing Fitness to Drive.

 The laws require drivers to report to the Driver Licensing Authority any permanent or long-term illness that is likely to affect their ability to drive safely.